 1.3.3 Prior to submission to an external sponsor, the completed proposal is reviewed by SPA for compliance with University policies, prospective sponsor requirements, and all applicable laws and regulations.

-1.3.4 For each proposal approved for submission to a prospective sponsor, the authorized SPA individual or the Vice President for Research and Public Service signs the routing form and all required sponsor forms on behalf of the University.
+1.3.4 For each proposal approved for submission to a prospective sponsor, the authorized SPA individual or the Senior Vice Provost for Research signs the routing form and all required sponsor forms on behalf of the University.

 1.3.5 SPA submits the proposal package to the prospective sponsor.